MRR-Team/PurofessorMobile/README.md

 ## About the Project

-**Purofessor** is a app for finding counter pick in game League of Legends.
+**Purofessor** is an app for finding counter pick in game League of Legends.

 ---